Posted on April 3rd, 2015 by Christine Schonhart in Johnson Building Study, Library Services, Major Projects

-The date has been set for the opening of the renovated second floor of the Johnson building at Boston Public Library’s Central Library in Copley Square.
-On Saturday, February 21, the residents of Boston and beyond will get their first look at the new second floor, which includes a new children’s library, teen area, nonfiction collection, reference services, and a community reading area.
+The residents of Boston and visitors from around the world got the first look at the BPL’s new second floor in late February, which features a new children’s library, teen area, nonfiction collection, reference services, and a community reading area.